tonghuikang/blog/_posts/2022-10-17-resume-advice.md

-# Refer to the Google XYZ formula for bullet points
+# Refer to the Google XYZ formula

 Where are you studying, where did you intern, are facts that cannot be changed.
 Formatting is just something you should not fault on.